5cover/psdc/docs/Done.md

 - TokenType for `#`
 - Parse contextual keywords (assert, type) by requring an identifier with a specific name specified in TokenType.

-What about preprocessing? `#include` has to be handled at the tokenizer level.
-We can later check for the `#` token in the tokenizer and call a parser for preprocessor directives.
+What about preprocessing? `#include` has to be handled at the lexer level.
+We can later check for the `#` token in the lexer and call a parser for preprocessor directives.
 If it fails to parse, we emit the token to the regular parser.

 ## Contextual keywords